 A Tin House New Voice and Random House New Face of Fiction for 2014, Us Conductors is "a beautiful, haunting novel" inspired by the true story of the Russian scientist, inventor and spy Lev Termen - creator of the theremin - and of Clara Rockmore - its greatest player.

 Roving from Manhattan speakeasies to the Siberian taiga, from Alcatraz to the Kremlin, this is a book of love and electricity, jazz and espionage - filled with music, longing, and a little kung fu.

-Shortlisted for the 2014 Scotiabank Giller Prize.
+Winner of the 2014 Scotiabank Giller Prize.

 $17 or less